Sagalands

 Five Ports for Rollo

 “I headed out into the streets of Copenhagen.
 Zig-zagging through the attractive streets, I eventually found myself standing outside a royal palace.
 It didn’t look particularly old, but it was pretty, so I pulled out my phone.
 Nearby, I spied a statue of a dude on horseback, looking regal and authoritarian.
 A king, I assumed, though I didn’t know who.
 That was a reason why I was in Copenhagen at the start of a two-week adventure through Denmark, Sweden, and Norway.
 Besides a brief trip to Norway in October 2017 to give a talk and hike to a famous rock overlooking a fjord, Scandinavia was terra incognita.
 I wanted to fill it in.
 After deciding to go, my wheels began to turn.
-As the family knows, I love planning trips, where to stay, what to see.
-Very sadly, the planning would be only for me now.
+I love planning trips.
+Sadly, the planning would be only for me now.
 That was hard to accept on many levels, but it was also another reason to go.
+I needed to figure out what solo meant out in the world.”

 Chapter Two